 - The registers of the Tax Administration and NBPR in which the business has been entered

-The European Business Register Network (EBR) is a data service of the business registers of the European Business Registry Association (“EBRD ”), from which a formal and reliable record is available directly from the national trade register of each country.
+The European Business Register (EBR) provides ready access to reliable information on companies all over Europe.
+EBR is a joint information service provided by the trade registers of 15 European countries.
+The information service offers official and reliable information directly from the national trade register of each participating country.

 Is access to the Finnish trade register free of charge?